xcart/xcart-docs/_pages/kb_en/modules/sale/new.md

 Random product group discounts can be used when you need to put on sale products from different categories of your store.
 Special discount on a group of ramdom products may be the very case when a store admin may need to create a unique page in the storefront where the discounted products will be promoted.

-If this is the case, pay special attention to the following settings described in [above](https://kb.x-cart.com/modules/sale/new.html#creating-a-sale-offer "Sale (NEW.
+If this is the case, pay special attention to the following settings described [above](https://kb.x-cart.com/modules/sale/new.html#creating-a-sale-offer "Sale (NEW.
 UNDER CONSTRUCTION)") when creating a sale offer for a group of random products:

 * **List sale products in a separate section** : Enable the option by setting the trigger to "YES".
 Fill in the fields it expands:
   ![541-sale-products-in-separate-section-yes.png]({{site.baseurl}}/attachments/ref_7tBJ8Yqo/541-sale-products-in-separate-section-yes.png)